We believe that with great travel, comes even greater responsibility

 - Purchasing sustainable and locally produced goods and services rather than imported products

-- Ensuring we have fair employment practices in place (and using suppliers who have similar employment practices)
+- Ensuring we have fair employment practices in place and using suppliers who have similar employment practices and are in line with our Porter Protection Policy & Guides

 - Involving the local community in decision making